5 Key Locations Where Inverted Roofs Are Most Commonly Used

 What Are Inverted Roofs?

-Why Consider an Inverted Roof?
+Why Should You Think About an Inverted Roof?

 - Ideal for rooftop use – Whether you want a patio, a small garden, or need space for HVAC units, these roofs can handle the extra weight and foot traffic.